-Depending on the sleep style that suits you the best, you may want to make sure your choice of cooling pillow also matches the amount of firmness that you need to fall into a deep sleep.
+Depending on the sleep style that suits you the best, you may want to make sure your choice of pillow also matches the amount of firmness that you need to fall into a deep sleep.

 It can be a real challenge getting a good night’s rest if you have to fight with your pillow in the night.
 You want to choose a pillow where you won’t have to continually struggle with readjusting, folding, or fluffing it to get comfortable.